I want to talk about a model I’ve worked out for recognising how a certain kind of show works.

 In a clown troupe, there are three traditional roles:

 The Whiteface: the boss clown, the one who sets all the others to a task.
-If the skit has the clowns tackling a fire, he acts as a fire chief etc. The name comes from how this clown-role’s makeup separates him from the others: he has a white base to his facepaint, which originates as a parodising of the aristocracy.
+If the skit has the clowns tackling a fire, he acts as a fire chief etc. The name 'Whiteface' reflects this authority too: this kind of clown traditionally has a white base to his face-paint, which originates in the 18th century as a parodising of the aristocracy and their powdered faces.
 He also tends to wear clothes which ape and exaggerate the upper class and aristocracy.

 The Redfaces, or Augustes: the classic clowns, the ones who do all the main clowning, the ones trying to accomplish whatever task they have been set.
-As they strive they fall over themselves and each other.
+In a 'putting out a fire' skit, they're the firefighters.
+As they strive, they fall over themselves and each other.
 There are two or more Augustes in a clown troupe and they operate in competition with other.
 This dynamic is where film clowns like Laurel and Hardy and the Three stooges spring from.
-These clowns either use their natural skin-tone as the base for their facepaint, or lay down a pink or red shade that originally sent up the rosy, tanned look of the rustic.
+While the Whiteface face-paint orginates as a parody of the pale aristocracy, the Redface clown uses either his natural skintone or a pink/red base to imitate the ruddy tones of the low-status, comically foolish/drunk rustic.

 So what we see is a clear, closed circuit of hierarchy and status.
 The Whiteface is in charge, and the Augustes compete to impress him.
-The Character Clown is either low-status and appealing, or else occupies a role outside the status play.
-They are able thereby to bring in some counterpoint, wildcard energy.
+The Character Clown is either low-status and appealing, or else occupies a role outside the status play, and is thus able to inject a different energy to keep things lively and unexpected.

 My argument is that this clown troupe structure has evolved into an enduringly popular modern sitcom set-up.
 It's often, but not exclusively, seen in workplace sitcoms.
 So:

 The Augustes have become – well, I still use the word Auguste for this rank because I find it has changed the least from the clowning concept.
-It has been codified into a specific form, though.
-Whereas in a clown troupe there’s likely to be a few Augustes to fall over each other, in modern British sitcom this troupe has reduced and concentrated to take the form of a double act.
-So I will introduce the term the Auguste Double Act.
-The Auguste Double act character are always the protagonists.
-We find the Auguste Double Act in the middle of the hierarchy, with an Eccentric Boss above them and a sense of someone (sometimes the Clown but not always) below.
+Whereas in a clown troupe there’s likely to be a few Augustes to fall over each other, in modern British sitcom this troupe has concentrated to take the form of a double act.
+So I will introduce the term Auguste Double Act.
+The Auguste Double Act characters are always the protagonists of a sitcom.
+Hierarchy-wise, we find the Auguste Double Act in the middle, with an Eccentric Boss above them and a sense of someone (sometimes the Clown but not always) below.
 The Augustes have different but balanced statuses from each other.
-One will have the higher professional rank, while the other has more social capital, etc. The Augustes operate in a competitive but co-dependent relationship (whether that codependency comes of a trapping situation o from a purely emotional source.
+E.g. one will have the higher professional rank, while the other has more social capital, etc. The Augustes operate in a competitive but co-dependent relationship (whether that codependency comes of a trapping situation or from a purely emotional source.
 Usually it’s a mix).

-The Character Clown has become the Clown.
-I hope the use of this word doesn’t become confusing, because the Clown archetype is not necessarily the same as the Clown archetype in the Family model.
-As I say the Family model is more descriptive of specific personality types whereas my model defines by role.
-In the Clown Hierarchy, the Clown’s role is to provide a sharp counterpoint energy from the status play going on with the rest of the troupe.
-Clowns aren’t subject to this status tension themselves, either because they’re low-status and happy with that, or because they have some kind of role which removes them from conventional status altogether.
-Clowns in this model are often impulsive idiots, as in the Family Paradigm’s definition, but they can also be, for instance, low-energy shamans like in The Mighty Boosh (more on which presently).
-The point is that however they act, it’s motivated differently and manifests differently from the dominant tone and energy.
+The Character Clown has become the Wildcard.
+In the Clown Hierarchy, the Wildcard’s role is to provide a sharp counterpoint energy from the status play going on with the rest of the troupe.
+Wildcards aren’t subject to this status tension themselves, either because they’re low-status and happy with that, or because they have some kind of role which removes them from conventional status altogether.
+Wildcards in this model are often impulsive idiots, similar to the archetype of the 'Clown' in the Family Paradigm, but their wildcard/status-less-ness can manifest in other ways as suits the particular sitcom, as we shall see presently.

 … So that’s probably rather a lot to digest, and the best way to explain in a more sticking way is probably to get into some examples.
 So let’s get into some!

-I’m going to start with one of the most straight-cut modern examples of a four-person sitcom with the Clown Hierarchy roles played very classically, and that’s John Finnemore’s radio sitcom, Cabin Pressure.
+I’m going to start with one of the most straight-cut modern examples of a four-person sitcom thst has the Clown Hierarchy roles played very classically, and that’s John Finnemore’s brilliant radio sitcom, Cabin Pressure.
 It’s such a clear fit that if you know the show, you’ll probably be able to skip ahead and recognise who fits where in this framework.

-Cabin Pressure’s ‘sit’ (i.e. situation, the ‘sit’ part of ‘sitcom’) is that of a very small charter airline – or, as the show has it “an airdot.
+Cabin Pressure’s ‘sit’ is that of a very small charter airline – or, as the show has it “an airdot.
 You can’t put one plane in a line.”.

-The entire staff of the airdot are pilots Captain Martin Crief and First Mate Douglas Richardson, owner-manager of the business Carolyn Knapp-Shappey, and her son, Arthur Shappey, who works as cabin crew.
+The entire staff of the airdot are: owner-manager of the business Carolyn Knapp-Shappey, pilots Captain Martin Crief and First Mate Douglas Richardson, and Arthur Shappey, who is Carolyn's son and works as cabin crew.

 Auguste Double Act: the pilots, Martin and Douglas.
-Finnemore borrows a trick from Dad’s Army and has the guy that obviously should be the captain be the second-in-command and vice versa.
-That immediately creates the status tension I’ve described above as being centrally necessary to an Auguste Double Act.
+On a flight deck there's a very clear hierarchy of Captain and First Officer, and such a pairing wouldn't serve as an Auguste Double act because such a pairing need a parioty of status.
+But Finnemore borrows a trick from Dad’s Army: he has the guy that obviously should be the captain be the second-in-command and vice versa.
 First Officer Douglas Richardson is posh, smooth, experienced, quick-witted and unflabbable.
 Meanwhile Captain Martin Crief is neurotic, inexperienced, awkward and easily panicked.
-But he’s the captain.
-He openly cares desperately about that, but Douglas cares every bit as much underneath his louche exterior, and that status issue that matters so deeply to both of them is why the two constantly come into tension and, frequently, conflict.
-Carolyn the Eccentric Boss provides the circumstances that push the Augustes to extremes, and the Augustes reliably react by competing with each other.
+That immediately balances the two characters and creates the status tension I’ve described above as being centrally necessary to an Auguste Double Act.
+Martin openly cares desperately about being sen as the Captain, and Douglas cares every bit as much underneath his louche exterior.
+This unresolved status tension is the main engine of the sitcom.
+It's the spring always ready to be sprung.
+Carolyn the Eccentric Boss reliably provides the circumstances that push the Augustes to extremes, and the Augustes reliably react by competing with each other.

 Simple enough, right?
 I start with Cabin Pressure because it so neatly maps onto the framework.
 I should say that while I believe the dynamic I have described is fundamental to the shows I'm discussing it doesn’t mean every single episode of, say, Cabin Pressure, will do the thing of directly pitting Martin and Douglas against each other.
 Sometimes in Cabin Pressure the plot happens because a one-off character external to the regular troupe is acting antagonistically and the team work together against that.